ymahtat-dev/pre-registration-ui/README.md

   - yum install docker (to install docker)
   - docker --version (to verify if docker is installed on your system)
 - Install node.js – To build the angular code using angular cli that runs on node.
 Follow the following steps to install node.js on your system.
-  - yum install rh-nodejs8 (to install node )
+  - yum install rh-nodejs8 (install node js)
   - scl enable rh-nodejs8 bash (to add node.js to environment)
   - node --version (to verify node.js is working)
 - Install angular cli – To install angular cli for building the code into deployable artifacts.
 Follow the following steps to install angular cli on your system.